 as it should be without it and to do so we need to know the size of it.

-We will need to do so with the existing qutoed instruments.
+And we need to calculate the the size with the existing qutoed instruments.

 Lets first see how a jump affects to a Libor 3M curve (we have taken the curve from